davettt/ai-prompt-manager/README.md

 *Note: This is a personal productivity system.
 While the code is open source, I keep contributions minimal to maintain system stability.*

-### Areas for Enhancement
+## Roadmap

+- [x] Core prompt storage and metadata extraction
+- [x] Privacy-first architecture with public/private separation
+- [x] Professional CLI interface with search functionality
-- **Favorites system** - Quick access to most-used prompts
+- [ ] Favorites system for quick access to most-used prompts
-- **Enhanced search** - Advanced filtering and discovery
-- **Export/import** - Sharing prompt collections
+- [ ] Enhanced search with advanced filtering
-- **Usage analytics** - Track prompt effectiveness
+- [ ] Usage analytics and prompt effectiveness tracking
+- [ ] Export/import capabilities for sharing prompt collections

-## License
+## Important Disclaimers

-MIT License - see [LICENSE](LICENSE) for details.

-⚠️  **Important:** This software is provided "as is" without warranty.
+⚠️  **Use at your own risk:** This software is provided "as is" without warranty.
 Users are responsible for:
-- Securing their API tokens and personal data
+- Securing API tokens and personal data
-- Testing the system with non-critical prompts first
+- Testing with non-critical prompts first
 - Understanding the privacy implications of public vs private prompts
 - Regular backups of important prompt data

-**Use at your own risk.** The author is not responsible for any data loss, API quota exhaustion, or unintended prompt modifications.
+**No warranty provided.** The author is not responsible for any data loss, API quota exhaustion, or unintended prompt modifications.

-## Acknowledgments
+## Support

-- Built using established Python automation patterns
-- Powered by Claude API for intelligent metadata extraction

-Ready to store and organize your professional prompt library!
+- 📖 Read USER_START.md for quick setup
+- 📋 Check CLAUDE_CONTEXT.md for technical details
+- 🐛 Report issues on GitHub
+- 💡 Suggest features in discussions

+---

+*Supercharge your AI productivity with intelligent prompt management!*